 The formula using the dividend discount model is represented as,

-On the other hand, for calculating the required rate of return formula for stock not paying a dividend is derived using the Capital Asset Pricing Model (CAPM).
+On the other hand, for calculating the required rate of return for stock not paying a dividend is derived using the Capital Asset Pricing Model (CAPM).
 The CAPM method calculates the required return by using the beta of security, which is the indicator of the riskiness of that security.
 The required return equation utilizes the risk-free rate of return and the market rate of return, which is typically the annual return of the benchmark index.

 The formula using the CAPM method is represented as,

 Steps to Calculate Required Rate of Return using Dividend Discount Model

 For stock paying a dividend, the required rate of return (RRR) formula can be calculated by using the following steps:

 Step 1: Firstly, determine the dividend to be paid during the next period.

 Step 2: Next, gather the current price of the equity from the from the stock.

 Step 3: Now, try to figure out the expected growth rate of the dividend based on management disclosure, planning, and business forecast.

-Step 4: Finally, the required rate return equation is calculated by dividing the expected dividend payment (step 1) by the current stock price (step 2) and then adding the result to the forecasted dividend growth rate (step 3) as shown below,
+Step 4: Finally, the required rate return is calculated by dividing the expected dividend payment (step 1) by the current stock price (step 2) and then adding the result to the forecasted dividend growth rate (step 3) as shown below,

 Required rate of return formula = Expected dividend payment / Stock price + Forecasted dividend growth rate

 Steps to Calculate Required Rate of Return using CAPM Model

 The required rate of return for a stock not paying any dividend can be calculated by using the following steps:

 Step 1: Firstly, determine the risk-free rate of return, which is basically the return of any government issues bonds such as 10-year G-Sec bonds.